35 Homemade Spice Mixes and How to Use Them

 All Purpose Spice Blend

-Great for many uses--sides, mains, and salads.
+This all-purpose spice blend is great for many uses–sides, mains, and salads.

 Gingerbread Spice Mix